The scheme provides cover in the event that your bank or building society folds. But how does the FSCS work?

 Banks are regulated by the Financial Conduct Authority (FCA).
 This organisation gives banks, building societies, and other financial firms authorisation to operate.

 But some banks are part of a larger banking group.
 Each bank might be operating under one group authorisation from the FCA.

 This means that you could only get compensation for up for £85,000 across all accounts you hold within the group.

 Say that you hold £50,000 with one bank within a group and £50,000 with another.
 If both collapsed, you’d only get £85,000 back in compensation in total from the FSCS.

 If each bank within a group has its own separate FCA authorisation, you're covered for up to £85,000 with each bank.
 In the above example, you’d get your entire £100,000 back if both banks had their own authorisation and both failed.

 If you have a lot of money stored in bank accounts, it’s important that you check this.
 You need to know that your money will be fully protected by the FSCS in a worst-case scenario.

-Investing comes with risks.
-If you have lost money because your investments have lost value, you cannot make a claim.
+Investing always comes with risks.
+So if you've lost money because your investments have lost value, you cannot make a claim.
 This is the case even if you have invested money in a company that collapses.
-If any of your shares become worthless, you will not get compensation.
+If any of your shares become worthless, you will not get any compensation from the scheme.

 Stocks & Shares ISAs might be eligible for compensation of up to £85,000.
 However, this depends on your provider and the contract between you and them.
 The rules get complicated here, so it’s best to ask providers what cover you would receive from the FSCS.